Date Field Based Automations

-After you have activated the main automation, you will then click the yellow Date Automations button once more, and activate each event automation.
+After you have activated the main automation, you will then click the yellow Date Automations button once more, and activate each appointment automation.
 You will not see a warning message for current matches on these, since the only way they will have a match is when the time trigger is matched.

 If you edit the date in a date field on a matter, the date automations will adjust as per the new date.

 What are the benefits of using date automations?

 These automations can be extremely useful for sending out automated time-relative reminders/updates for items that do not require a calendar appointment.
 For consultations or meetings with the client, you will use an appointment-based automation since those ARE appointments you will have on your calendar.
 Items like client anniversary dates, court dates, etc. do not necessarily require appointments on your calendar, but you still may wish to trigger an automation based on those dates.
 Date Field Based Automations allow you to do just that.

 How are date field based automations different from appointment based automations?